 The clearest and most compelling ideas yield the best design work.
-Without sound strategy, we risk hearing "I'll know it when I see it" as the criteria for a successful design solution.
-But all too often, we give away the the strategy to get to the creative.
-While clients are may value strategic thinking, they are often focused on the end result - a new logo, website or campaign, and they don't always want to to invest in the work.
+Without a sound strategy, we risk hearing "I'll know it when I see it" as the criteria for a successful design solution.
+But all too often, we give away the strategy to get to the creative.
+While clients may value strategic thinking, they are often focused on the end result - a new logo, website or campaign, and they don't always want to invest in the work.
 Join us for an engaging panel discussion on the value of strategic thinking, and how it can help drive great design, streamline the creative review process, and add to the bottom line.

 Who Should Attend

 If you lead design projects, write proposals, or manage client engagement, this panel discussion will provide insight and perspective on how to create more value for your firm's strategic work and more impact for your design projects.

 D.Talks is an ongoing series of panel discussions presenting practical information about current trends and hot topics in the world of design and business.
 Our goal is to foster robust dialog and critical thinking, so crowd participation is an integral part of each event.